 - Processors must know their state to be able to tell others whether they have reached a decision.
 This state must be persistent: - Persistence is achieved by writing a log record.
-This requires flushing the log buffer to disk (I/O). - □ This is done for every state change in the protocol. - This is done for every distributed transaction. - This is expensive!
+This requires flushing the log buffer to disk (I/O). - □ This is done for every state change in the protocol. - □ This is done for every distributed transaction. - □ This is expensive!

-When sending VOTE-REQ, the coordinator writes a START-2PC log record (to know the coordinator).

-- If a participant votes YES, it writes a YES record in the log BEFORE it send its vote.
-If it votes NO, then it writes a NO record. - If the coordinator decides to commit or abort, it writes a COMMIT or ABORT record before sending any message. - After receiving the coordinator's decision, a participant writes its own decision in the log.
+- When sending VOTE-REQ, the coordinator writes a START-2PC log record (to know the coordinator). - If a participant votes YES, it writes a YES record in the log BEFORE it send its vote.
+If it votes NO, then it writes a NO record. - □ If the coordinator decides to commit or abort, it writes a COMMIT or ABORT record before sending any message. - participant writes its own decision in the log.